Alfresco/docs-alfresco/transform-service/latest/config/index.md

 which will be used in Transformer selection if there are a number of options.
 The highest priority is the one with the lowest number.

+## Configuring T-Engines
+This section covers general JSON format for transform, rendition, and mimetype configurations applicable to the Repository and the T-Engines.

 ### Transform pipelines
 Transformations may be combined in a pipeline to form a new transform, where the output from one becomes the input to the next and so on.
 A pipeline definition (JSON) defines the sequence of transform steps and intermediate Media Types.